Craigieburn suburb profile

 Craigieburn rental market trends

-The rental market in Craigieburn has experienced moderate growth, with house rents increasing by 1.9% over the past year to $540 per week, while unit rents have seen a more significant rise of 7.0% to $460 per week.
-As a developing suburb with expanding amenities and infrastructure, Craigieburn offers promising opportunities for renters and investors alike.
+The rental market in Craigieburn has experienced modest growth, with house rents increasing by 1.9% over the past year to $540 per week, while unit rents have risen by 3.4% to $455 per week.
+As a developing suburb with expanding amenities and infrastructure, Craigieburn offers a balanced rental market for both investors and tenants seeking affordability and growth potential.

 Suburbs near Craigieburn